UVVM/UVVM/uvvm_util/doc/rst/rand_pkg_overview.rst

 * The supported types are integer, integer_vector, real, real_vector, time, time_vector, unsigned, signed, std_logic_vector, std_logic
   and boolean.
 * No restrictions on configuration parameters.
+* When combining a range with a set of values, the probability of generating any legal number is 1/(number of legal numbers).
+The only exception to this rule is for real numbers.
+* When combining a real range with a set of values, the probability will be 50% for the range and 50% for the set of values, hence any number in the set of values will have a higher probability than any single number within the range, otherwise the set of values would be rarely generated due to the large number of values within a real range.

 Gaussian (Normal)
 ==================================================================================================================================
 * The supported types are integer, integer_vector, real, real_vector, unsigned, signed and std_logic_vector.
 Note that unsigned, signed and std_logic_vector lengths bigger than 32 bits are not supported however.
 * The types *time* and *time_vector* are not supported with this distribution.
 Use instead *integer* and multiply by time unit.
-* Only the min/max constraints are supported when using this distribution, i.e. no set_of_values are supported.
+* Only the min/max constraints are supported when using this distribution, i.e. no set of values are supported.
 * Cannot be combined with cyclic or uniqueness parameters.
 * Cannot be combined with weighted randomization functions.
 * To configure the mean and std_deviation use the ``set_rand_dist_mean()`` and ``set_rand_dist_std_deviation()`` procedures respectively.